moiseevigor/moiseevigor.github.io/_posts/2014-11-20-ssd-definitive-guide.markdown

 ---
 layout: post
 title:  "SSD - the definitive guide for Linux!"
+description: "The definitive guide for solid state drive configuratio in linux; Tips and tricks; Troubleshooting and suggestions of configuration"
 date:   2014-11-20 18:05:45
 categories: hardware
+keywords: hardware,ssd,solid-state-drive,linux,configuration,guide
 ---

 ## STEP 1: